Music of the Dominican Republic: Bachata

+Bachata is a guitar-based genre that originated in the Dominican countryside and developed into a music style in urban Santo Domingo's shantytowns in the 1960s.
+The term bachata originally referred to informal gatherings in backyards.
+Early bachata drew influence from a wide range of Latin American genres, including Cuban bolero and son, Puerto Rican jíbaro music, Mexican corrido and ranchera, Colombian vals campesino and pasillo, and Dominican merengue.
+A typical bachata group features five instruments: the requinto (lead guitar), segunda (rhythm guitar), bass, bongos, and güira.
+Over time, the instrumentation has evolved, reflecting musicians' personal styles and the genre's development.
+Some have incorporated electric guitars, piano, saxophones, and additional percussion instruments like timbales.

+In the 1970s and 1980s, bachata was dismissed by the Dominican elites due to its association with rural, working-class communities, its use of sexual innuendo, and the informal musical training of many performers.
+However, the release of Juan Luis Guerra's Bachata Rosa album in the early 1990s propelled bachata into the mainstream, eventually surpassing merengue in both popularity and album sales.
+Despite this, bachata flourished and has now gained worldwide acceptance.
+One of the most popular bands making bachata music was Aventura.

 Popular music

 Dominican rock

 Dominican rock is also popular among younger and older crowds of the Dominican Republic.
 Dominican rock is influenced by British and American rock, but also has its own sense of unique style.
 The rock scene in the Dominican Republic has been very vibrant in recent years, spanning many genres of rock such as pop rock, reggae/rock, punk, metal.
 Dominican rock had started its scene in the early 1980s, when Luis Días & Transporte Urbano, (who is considered to be the father of Dominican rock), came onto the scene and created this genre.
 Since then, there have been hundreds of Dominican rock bands, with the most successful being Toque Profundo, Cahobazul, Guaitiao, Tabu Tek, Al-Jadaqui Tribu del Sol, Joe Blandino, Edwin Amorfy, Vicente Garcia, Álex Ferreira, Top 40, TKR, Poket, La Siembra, La Reforma and others.
 Rita Indiana y los Misterios are a musical group known for their blend of traditional merengue music with rock.
 Bocatabu, Dronk, Futuros Divorciados and 42-01 are new Dominican rock groups who are also on the rise.

 There are also several underground Metal concerts occurring occasionally mainly in the cities of Santo Domingo and Santiago, where teenagers and young adults usually not satisfied with the other genres express themselves.